-In the post-COVID economy, ORS will continue work with employers and CRPs to develop a coordinated effort to ensure that employers get the qualified candidates for their vacancies, and customers are provided more opportunities for jobs out in the community.
+In the post-COVID economy, ORS will continue to work with employers and CRPs to develop a coordinated effort to ensure that employers get the qualified candidates for their vacancies, and customers are provided more opportunities for jobs out in the community.
 The BEST team will work with other VR staff to consult on cases, discuss job openings and make connections as appropriate to employers.
 ORS will further coordinate with DLT on sharing leads that ORS cannot fill to ensure that employers needs are optimally met.
-ORS has also scheduled an Employer Forum for June 19, 2023.
-ORS has reached out to all their employer contacts and have requested that the community providers do the same.
-The Forum will consist of presenters, regarding Windmill training, Workplace AccessAbility Grant and APSE.
-Employers will also have the opportunity to separate into small groups and discuss how ORS can assist the employers with their workforce needs, disability awareness and other disability related information and training.
-ORS is holding this forum at least twice per year.
+ORS is holding Employer Forums bi-annually in the Spring and Fall and will reach out to all their employer contacts and will have the community providers do the same.
+The Forum will consist of presenters, and employers will also have the opportunity to separate into small groups and discuss how ORS can assist the employers with their workforce needs, disability awareness and other disability related information and training.